tarsmachine/tarsmachine.github.io/index.md

 ### A Git-powered Knowledge Network

-I believe:

-1. The key to have an engaging knowledge medium is the interaction with a knowledge system that provides value, so more people will contribute the input and output.

-2. TARS is a medium which encourages the users to think, make, or act, beyond mindlessly consuming knowledge.
+- TARS is a medium which encourages the users to think, make, or act, beyond mindlessly consuming knowledge

-Therefore, the core interaction on TARS is to iterate knowledge branching with other hackers:
+- The core interaction on TARS is to iterate knowledge branching with other hackers:

 <img src="images/folgezettel.png" alt="sample image">

-- Join a mission
 - Clone a knowledge branch
 - Edit (Annotate, comment...) on it then **Push** it back to the network
 - The branch owner / other users can choose to **Pull** the update to their branch
 - **Merge** different knowledge branch